Luxury train: Belmond trains

 According to Belmond (formerly known as Orient Express Hotels), the company operates the highest number of luxury train tours in the world.
 With service in Europe, Asia, and South America, Belmond is the only private luxury tour provider (with the exception of Russia's Golden Eagle Trans Siberian Express) to offer continental or intercontinental service.

 The Venice-Simplon Orient Express, with service from London to Venice, was voted the top luxury train in the world in 2009.
 The Royal Scotsman offers service across Scotland and, occasionally, the rest of Britain.
 The Belmond Grand Hibernian began operations in Ireland on 30 August 2016.
+The Belmond British Pullman operates day and weekend journeys around Britain, primarily from London Victoria station.

-The Eastern and Oriental Express runs from Bangkok to Singapore (via Kuala Lumpur) and to Vientiane.
+The Eastern & Oriental Express runs from Bangkok to Singapore (via Kuala Lumpur) and to Vientiane.
 Covering over 2000 km of peninsular Southeast Asia, its two-day journey includes frequent stops at scenic locations.

-The Belmond Andean Explorer services the Peruvian cities of Arequipa to Cusco in vice versa and the Belmond Hiram Bingham, named after the explorer who rediscovered the Incan citadel of Machu Picchu, runs from the Sacred Valley to the landmark.
+The Belmond Andean Explorer services the Peruvian cities of Arequipa to Cusco and vice versa, and the Belmond Hiram Bingham, named after the explorer who rediscovered the Incan citadel of Machu Picchu, runs from the Sacred Valley to the landmark.